Jovali99/cifar10/README.md

-# Optimizing a ResNet-18 model on Cifar-10 using Optuna.
+# Optimizing a resnet models on Cifar-10 using Optuna.